 Like almost every deprived sports fan these days, I’m avidly keeping up with The Last Dance—the Netflix documentary about Michael Jordan’s final season with the Chicago Bulls.
 Aside from featuring two ex-presidents, the miniseries uses tons of exclusive footage of one of sport’s greatest legends to rake in universal acclaim.
-But the more I watched, the more I realized that it’s not just the subject matter that drew me in, but also the way in which it is told—and a big part of this narrative power stems from Netflix’s business philosophy.
+But the more I watched, the more I realised that it’s not just the subject matter that drew me in, but also the way in which it is told—and a big part of this narrative power stems from Netflix’s business philosophy.

 Within two decades, Netflix has risen from a net-loss DVD rental business to a global leader in the movie industry.
-It single-handedly revolutionized the film market by making movie streaming viable: both as a distribution channel and as a vehicle for new content.
+It single-handedly revolutionised the film market by making movie streaming viable: both as a distribution channel and as a vehicle for new content.
 And while figuring out the ingredients to its success formula on the fly, it has tirelessly expanded.

 Netflix is now available in every single country on the planet aside from China, North Korea, Syria, and Crimea.
 While it spearheads the industry in raw subscription numbers with a whopping 180 million paying users, it also leads the charge on international outreach, with two thirds of its subscribers residing outside the U.S. Its main competitor: Walt Disney, having racked up 55 million subscribers in just six months through Disney+, and another 35 million strewn across its subsidiaries Hulu and ESPN+.
 Still, it seems unlikely that Disney will catch up to Netflix anytime soon.
 But what exactly makes it so successful?